Ausome1/personal-assisstant/README.md

-# Personal Assisstant
+# Personal Assistant

 # How to install requirements
 pip install requirements.txt

 # How to run
-python3 personal-assisstant.py
+python3 personal-assistant.py

 # How to use
 You can customize the bot by changing these variables in the code.